Bealby/lisa-fairfield/README.md

-The tradeoff in not implementing all desired features mentioned at launch, will not be detrimental to the website, and the Website can be continually refreshed as time passes.
+The tradeoff in not implementing all desired features mentioned at launch, will not be detrimental to the website, and the Website can be continually refreshed and expaned as time passes.

 ### STRUCTURE

 The website needs to be clean and slick without too much clutter and information, which can cause cognitive overload.
 It needs to be fresh, stylistic and minimalist for the artistic audience.
-At the same time it needs to provide enough content to promote Lisa Fairfield as an actress.
+At the same time it needs to provide enough content to promote Lisa Fairfield as an actor.
 A ‘hero-image’ will be the prominent feature on the index.html page, alluring potential agents and enticing them to learn more.
 The navigation bar and footer will remain fixed through all pages.
-Alterations will be madeon the navigation bars in mobile and tablets to maintain the look and feel.
+Alterations will be made on the navigation bars on mobiles and tablets to maintain the look and feel.

 The navigation bar will include tabs for Home, Gallery, Bio, Resume and Contact.
 My client’s name will be centered above the navigation bar in clear standout font.